Backpropagation through Back Substitution with a Backslash

-\begin{defn} We wish to propose a very carefully thought out notation for another useful operator, the matrix inner (or dot) product with $G$.
-We will denote $G^{T_\bullet}$ (``$G$ transpose dot.'')
-This operator takes a matrix $X$ of the same size as $G$ and returns the scalar, $G^{T_\bullet}X \equiv$ Tr$(G^TX)$= vec($G$)$^T$vec(X) = $\sum G_{ij}X_{ij}$. \end{defn}
+We wish to propose a carefully thought out notation for another useful operator, $G^{T_\bullet}$ (``$G$ transpose dot''), the matrix inner (or dot) product with $G$. \begin{defn} Let $G^{T_\bullet}$ (``$G$ transpose dot'') denote the matrix inner (or dot) product with $G$.
+This operator takes a matrix $X$ of the same size as $G$ and returns the scalar, $G^{T_\bullet}X :=$ \text{Tr}$(G^TX)$= vec($G$)$^T$vec(X) = $\sum_{i,j} G_{ij}X_{ij}$. \end{defn}

 Many communities choose a notation where small Roman letters denote a column vector, so that $x \mapsto g^Tx$ denotes a linear function of $x$.
-Those use to this notation no longer ``see'' the transpose so much as turning a column into a row, but rather they see the linear function $g^T$ as an object that ``eats'' vectors and returns scalars.
-In the same way we propose that one might denote a linear function of a matrix $X\mapsto tr(G^TX)$ with the operator notation $X \mapsto G^{T_\bullet}X$, an operator that ``eats'' matrices and returns scalars.
+Those who are used to this notation no longer ``see'' the transpose so much as turning a column into a row, but rather they see the linear function $g^T$ as an object that acts on (``eats'') vectors and returns scalars.
+In the same way we propose that one might denote a linear function of a matrix $X\mapsto \mbox{Tr}(G^TX)$ with the operator notation $X \mapsto G^{T_\bullet}X$, an operator that ``eats'' matrices and returns scalars.

 \begin{lemma} If the superscript ``$()^T$'' is overloaded to denote real operator adjoint or matrix transpose as appropriate, ${\cal L}$ is a linear operator and $G$ is a matrix, then we have the operator identity: $({\cal L}^TG)^{T_\bullet}=G^{T_\bullet}{\cal L}.$ Notice that if we pretend all letters are just matrices and you ignore the dot, the notation has the appearance of the familiar transpose rule.